gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 | MEASURE, per round | 45% / rounds | Gaussian, `sigma_meas` | `rho = 1/(2 sigma^2)` |

 The warm start covers the 5 one-way marginals **and the record count `n`**.
-Under unbounded DP `n` is exactly what differs between neighbours, so it is not public and has to be measured — sensitivity 1, since no other edge changes the total. `mle.fit` receives that noisy `n_hat`, never `true.sum()`.
+`n` is exactly what differs between neighbours, so it is not public and has to be measured — sensitivity 1, since no other edge changes the total. `mle.fit` receives that noisy `n_hat`, never `true.sum()`.

 Only these three touch the data. `mle.fit` and everything downstream are post-processing, so they are free.
 Both arms spend exactly the same `rho`;